lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

 Reprimanding “Bad Apples” is like peeing in your pants.
 You did something about the problem and feel relieved.
 But then it gets cold and uncomfortable.
 And you look like a fool.

+The Old View really has efficiency and expediency going for it.
+You don’t have to do a lot of analytic work, or put in the hard investigative yards.
+Just say where other people went wrong.

+The alternative of speaking for the dead is speaking about the dead.
+Investigations often speak badly about the dead.

 ## Notes

 Storytelling is a powerful mechanism for others to learn vicariously from trouble.